-- Greatly reduces the ability to have your “from” domain phished by spammers.
+- It greatly reduces the ability to have your “from” domain phished by spammers.
 If someone in another part of the world uses your domain, it will likely fail SPF and DKIM so the message never makes it to your recipient.

-- The ISPs love to see a DMARC record in place.
-The ISPs love anything that helps to catch spammers.
+- The ISPs love to see a DMARC record in place because it helps to catch spammers.

-- Allows you the opportunity to get a BIMI DNS record in place.
+- It gives you the opportunity to get a BIMI DNS record in place.
 This record gets your logo next to your message in the inbox at Yahoo.
 This also increases the level of confidence your clients will have knowing the message you sent is legitimate.

 Is this a record that needs frequent updating?